pokt-network/pocket-network-protocol/utility/README.md

   end
 ```

-Note that this mechanism enables future iterations of the protocol where different types of request may vary the required number of `AppSessionTokens` per request.
+The mechanism described above enables future iterations of the protocol where different types of request may vary the required number of `AppSessionTokens` per request.

 #### 3.1.6 Interface